 Development costs incurred for the development of pharmaceutical products are capitalized when the requirements of IAS 38 are met.
-Given the nature of its products, the Company believes that the six criteria set out in IAS 38 "Intangible assets" are deemed to be met only at the time of the filing of an application for marketing authorization.
+Given the nature of its products, the Company believes that the six criteria set out in IAS 38 "Intangible assets" are deemed to be met only at the time of the filing of an application for marketing authorization (MA).
 The development expenses capitalized will be appropriately amortized over their useful life.
-No Company product received a marketing authorization in 2023.
+No Company product received a MA in 2024.